 Jeffrey A. Hoskinson

 Mr. Hoskinson has worked exclusively with public agency clients since 2003, working with water districts, joint powers agencies, county offices of education, and school district clients on matters ranging including: Ralph M. Brown Act and Public Records Act; California Environmental Quality Act (“CEQA”); public works construction and construction contracting; redevelopment; water rights and conservation; easements and rights-of-way; eminent domain; land use; and real and personal property asset management.
-Mr. Hoskinson has served in a secondary general counsel role for a number of BAW&G’s water district and related clients, including Mesa Water District, Trabuco Canyon Water District, East Orange County Water District, Irvine Ranch Water District, and the South Orange County Wastewater Authority.
+Mr. Hoskinson has served in a secondary general counsel role for a number of BA&W’s water district and related clients, including Mesa Water District, Trabuco Canyon Water District, East Orange County Water District, Irvine Ranch Water District, and the South Orange County Wastewater Authority.

 Prior to working with the Firm, Mr. Hoskinson gained litigation experience as an appellate prosecutor with the Office of the California Attorney General in Los Angeles, arguing cases primarily before the Second District of the California Court of Appeals.